Serre Chevalier Bike Park Guide — Runs, Lifts & What to Expect

 Is the Serre Chevalier bike park good?

 Yes.
-It is one of the better bike parks in the French Alps — serious vertical (1,100m+), a range of well-built descents from beginner to expert, and a gondola that runs reliably through the summer season.
+Serious vertical (1,100m+), a range of descents from beginner to expert, and a gondola that runs reliably all summer.
 It is less well-known internationally than Morzine or Les Gets, which means shorter queues and quieter runs.

 How much does a bike park day pass cost at Serre Chevalier?

-Day pass prices vary by season and are updated annually.
-Passes are sold at the gondola base in Chantemerle.
-Budget for approximately €30–€50 per adult day pass based on recent seasons.
+Pass prices are updated each season and sold at the gondola base in Chantemerle.
+Budget around €30–€50 per adult day pass based on recent seasons.
 Kids passes are significantly cheaper.
 Check the Serre Chevalier tourism website for current prices before travelling.

 Do I need my own bike to ride the Serre Chevalier bike park?

-No. Rental shops in Chantemerle and across the valley provide bikes suitable for the park.
-Downhill and enduro bikes are available from shops near the gondola base.
-You do need to purchase a separate bike park pass at the gondola station.
+No. Rental shops in Chantemerle and across the valley provide bikes suited to the park.
+You do need a separate day pass, bought at the gondola station.

 Is the Serre Chevalier bike park suitable for beginners?

-Yes, with some caveats.
-The beginner area at the gondola base and the green-graded trails are genuinely accessible.
-However, the mountain is big and it is easy to accidentally take a turn onto terrain that is much more demanding.
-Stick strictly to marked green trails on your first visit and don't venture off the marked network.
+Yes, with care.
+The beginner area at the base and the green-graded runs are genuinely accessible.
+But the mountain is big and it is easy to take a wrong turn onto terrain that is much harder.
+Stick to marked green trails on your first visit and don't leave the signed network.